Coronavirus infections set record for 13th day in Washington region as more restrictions are added

 Hogan has long advocated for additional aid for state and local governments.
 Last week, he decided to spend the state’s final $70 million that came from the last round of federal aid in the spring.

-D.C.
-Mayor Muriel E. Bowser (D) has not added new restrictions amid the latest jump in cases.
-The city’s seven-day rolling average rose Monday to 140 infections, up from 86 to start the month but below the peaks of April and May.

-In addition to 4,490 new cases, the greater Washington region Monday also added 13 fatalities.
+In addition to 4,490 new infections, the greater Washington region Monday also added 13 fatalities.
 Virginia added six deaths to its record number of new infections, while Maryland had 1,726 cases and seven deaths, and D.C. added 87 cases and no deaths.

 Justin Wm.
 Moyer and Gregory S. Schneider contributed to this report.